 People are simply more active now.
-They want to take vacations, have a second home or pursue hobbies they didn’t have time for when they were working at Chevron.
-Many former employees even get involved in the Chevron Retiree Association.
+They want to take vacations, own a second home or pursue hobbies they didn’t have time for when they were working at the lab.
 In some ways it’s a good problem to have, but they have to plan that their current living expenses will remain constant throughout their lives.

 At first, that may sound like a tall order.
 The average American today may have nowhere near the retirement savings needed to make that happen.
 But by budgeting properly, reaching your retirement goals can be easier than you think.
 The key is to start planning early.

 While there is no one set scenario, here are some general rules of thumb for calculating your retirement nest egg.
 First, to avoid exhausting your assets, you should withdraw no more than four or five percent a year, adjusted for inflation, from your portfolio.
 That means you’ll need $20 to $25 in assets for every dollar you want to spend in retirement.
-So, to generate $50,000 in retirement income, count on having $1 million to $1.25 million in your nest egg.
+So, to generate $10,000 in supplemental retirement income, count on having $200,000 to $250,000 in your 401(k) and UC accounts.

-For many Chevron employees, then, the question becomes how to get from here to there.
+For many lab employees, then, the question becomes how to get from here to there.
 Again, it’s not as hard as it seems, especially if you start today.
-Even for someone age 25, for example, saving even 3 percent of your total pre-tax salary a year can help accumulate a sizeable nest egg by age 65, since time is on your side.
-But for older employees, the annual savings rate needed to accumulate a sizeable nest egg by age 65 increases dramatically – 18 percent at age 45 and up to 28 percent of pre-tax income at age 50, according to some experts, since there is less time to accumulate savings till retirement.
+Even for someone at age 25, for example, saving even 3 percent of your total pre-tax salary a year can help accumulate a sizeable nest egg by age 65, since time is on your side.
+But as you get older, the annual savings rate needed to accumulate a sizeable nest egg by age 65 increases dramatically – 18 percent at age 45 and up to 28 percent of pre-tax income at age 50, according to some experts, since there is less time to accumulate savings till retirement.

-For those at Chevron who are closer to retirement, it is possible to catch up.
+For those at LLNL who are closer to retirement, it is possible to catch up.
 But you may have to sacrifice some of your current lifestyle.
 And budgeting becomes even more important.

 You should start by identifying your core or fixed expenses, such as mortgage payments, utility bills, insurance, etc. Basically, it’s the money you must spend every month to maintain a household.
 Expenditures beyond that can be considered discretionary expenses.

-We'd be happy to sit down with you to discuss how to help plan for retirement and implement a strategy for investments and savings to help you down the road.
-Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.
+I’d be happy to sit down with you to discuss how to help plan for retirement and implement a strategy for investments and savings to help you down the road.
+Because I work with many lab employees and retirees, I’m very knowledgeable about the UCRP/LLNS pension, UC’s retirement accounts, the options available with TCP2, the lab’s benefit offerings, plus other issues specific to lab employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of my lab clients and you can ask them how working with an advisor has helped them.